“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 You need to look professional to prevent unnecessary pain and rejection.

-In this module, you will learn why we selected an LLC as well as the benefits it provides in the investing world.
+In this course module, you will learn why we selected an LLC as well as the benefits it provides in the investing world.

 You will also learn why a professional website is so important (for a sneak peek, here’s a video of the top 6 websites features your land buyers will love):